Updated September 3, 2021

 Then there’s the recent debacle with BFF foods or the previous one with Orijen foods.
 It keeps happening because cats are both picky eaters and highly specialised at the same time.
 That’s a recipe for disaster if you don’t get it just right.

-Example 4: Kids with Salmonella
+4: Kids with Salmonella

 Should I Feed A Raw Diet??

-An overweight dog on a raw diet is like a smoker being a fan of superfoods.
 The biggest nutritional threat to dog and cat health isn’t which diet you choose, it’s how much you feed.
 This represents a real health emergency and is only getting worse.
 While it’s possible that raw diets may cause less obesity, I see overweight dogs and fat cats on all diet types and this has to be our first focus.

 I’m very comfortable that dogs on well-made raw diets are healthy but costs and inconvenience are a factor.
 For the majority of dog and cat owners, commercial foods are a safe and reliable base for good nutrition.
 For those that prefer to use raw diets, it’s important to accept a higher risk if you go it alone.